Battle of the Ancre: 18 November

-West of the Canadians the 18th Division attacked with the 55th Brigade, which assembled in no man's land on the snow.
+West of the Canadians the 18th (Eastern) Division attacked with the 55th Brigade, which assembled in no man's land on the snow.
 By 8:10 a.m.
 Desire Trench on the right flank next to the Canadians was captured and a gap between the two right-hand battalions was closed by converging grenade attacks.
-The two battalions on the left flank disappeared into a gap where the 19th Division had lost direction and veered to the left.
+The two battalions on the left flank disappeared into a gap where the 19th (Western) Division had lost direction and veered to the left.
 German machine-gunners moved into the gap and annihilated two companies and seven runners sent towards the missing battalions were killed.
 The battalions had been badly hit by German shellfire and the Germans held on to Point 66 on the Courcelette–Grandcourt road, before bombing attacks westwards along Desire Trench until night fell, which allowed the left flanking battalion to reach part of its objective.
 Posts west of Point 66 were withdrawn and Point 66 was connected to Regina Trench.
-Next morning more patrols moved west along the trench and by last light it was found that the Germans had withdrawn from the trench as far as Stump Road.
+Next morning, patrols moved west along the trench and by last light it was found that the Germans had withdrawn from the trench as far as Stump Road.

-The 19th Division attacked with two brigades.
-On the right the 57th Brigade advance reached German positions west of Stump road on the boundary of the 18th Division and pressed on before being cut off and taken prisoner; 70 British troops managing to escape much later on.
+The 19th (Western) Division attacked with two brigades.
+On the right the 57th Brigade advance reached German positions west of Stump road on the boundary of the 18th (Eastern) Division and pressed on before being cut off and taken prisoner; 70 British troops managing to escape much later on.
 Further west, the British lost direction in the snow, then found it again but were stopped by uncut wire on the right, with many casualties.
 On the left, troops got into the Grandcourt line and pushed across Battery Valley on a front of 300 yd, into the south-west part of Grandcourt.
 The 56th Brigade advanced on the St Pierre Divion–Grandcourt road and along the railway to meet V Corps at Beaucourt.
 On the right, where the ground to the right of Hansa Road was firm, the attack reached the west end of Grandcourt and the attackers bombed their way to the 57th Brigade troops already there.
 The left battalions moved forward up the embankment (which was on the north bank of the Ancre where the advance began but was on the south bank between Beaucourt and Grandcourt) parallel to a platoon across the river at Beaucourt Mill and passed north around the west end of Grandcourt.
 The ground on the railway and the road at the edge of Grandcourt was consolidated by Royal Engineers.
 The left battalion of the division was to capture Baillescourt Farm on the north bank of the Ancre but one company was stopped by machine-gun fire from Grandcourt, as the other advanced along the railway embankment and sent out a patrol which met one from V Corps.